segmentio/segment-docs/src/connections/destinations/catalog/actions-taboola-actions/index.md

 12. On the **Sync Audience** page, click the **Save** button.
 You'll be taken back to the **Matching mappings** tab.
 Enable the Mapping using the toggle.
 ![Enabled mapping](images/enabled_mapping.png)

 The Audience will start to sync to Taboola shortly.
+It takes another 2-5 days for the segment to scale up and become available for targeting/suppression in Taboola Ads.

 > info ""
 > To view the audience on the Taboola platform, navigate to the [Tbaoola Ads audience page](https://ads.taboola.com/audiences), select "Custom Audience" and search for the audience you have just connected.